 New electric cars 2020

-If 2019 is set to be the year that manufacturers dip their collective toes into the world of electric production cars, 2020 should be the year when they fully take the plunge.
+If 2019 was the year that manufacturers dipped their collective toes into the world of electric cars, 2020 is the year when they're fully taking the plunge.
+It really is the year that the electric car starts to become just 'the car'.

-This list is filled with models that set the tone for the future electrified output of most major manufacturers, with some launching all-new line-ups to herald new directions, such as the e-tron badge from Audi and ID. moniker from Volkswagen.
+This list is filled with models that set the tone for the future electrified output of most major manufacturers, with some launching all-new line-ups to herald new directions, such as the ID. moniker from Volkswagen, and others bringing new electric life to familiar models, such as the Peugeot 208 and Fiat 500.

-Read on to see our list of the most important electric cars that are either confirmed or expected to arrive on sale in the UK in 2020.
+Read on to see our list of the most important electric cars of 2020.

 Audi e-tron Sportback

-Hot on the heels of the Audi e-tron SUV, the Audi e-tron Sportback is set to arrive in 2020 sporting the more dynamic coupe-like body seen here.
-It’ll be based on the same mechanical underpinnings as the standard e-tron, with two variants; a 50 quattro with a 71kWh battery capable of 216 miles of range, and a 55 quattro version with a 95kWh unit and 278 miles of range.
+Hot on the heels of the Audi e-tron, the Audi e-tron Sportback is set to arrive in 2020 sporting the more dynamic coupe-like body seen here.
+It’s based on the same mechanical underpinnings as the standard e-tron, with two variants; a 50 quattro with a 71kWh battery capable of 216 miles of range, and a 55 quattro version with a 95kWh unit and 278 miles of range.
 The latter of those will harbour more power – 402bhp, to be exact – and will be capable of 0-62mph in 5.7 seconds.
+Yet that's not even the most powerful variant of the e-tron Sportback, since a new 'S' performance model is also due; this will be the brand's first electric performance car, packing 496bhp and a 0-62mph time of 4.5 seconds.

-Citroen has confirmed that the C4 Cactus family hatchback will be returning in electric form.
-However, rather than being based on the current Peugeot 308, it'll sit on brand-new underpinnings specifically designed to accommodate large 60kWh batteries, in order to deliver 217 miles of range under the latest 'real-world' testing procedure.
-The electric Citroen C4 will be a rival for the Volkswagen ID.3 hatchback, using the same platform as the Peugeot e-208 and Vauxhall Corsa-e.
+Citroen has confirmed that the C4 family hatchback will be returning in electric form.
+However, rather than being based on the current Peugeot 308, it'll sit on brand-new underpinnings specifically designed to accommodate 50kWh battery, in order to deliver around 200 miles of range.
+The electric Citroen C4 may well be available both as an SUV-style family crossover, as well as a more conventional hatchback.
+It'll be a rival for the Volkswagen ID.3 hatchback, using the same platform as the Peugeot e-208 and Vauxhall Corsa-e.

 Fiat 500 electric